JimSeker/service/README.md

 ===========
 eclipse/ has the examples in eclipse project format, no longer updated.
 Otherwise the examples are for android studio.

-<b>ServiceDemo</b> is a example of how to call Services, both IntentService and a Service.  plus an example of the download service too.
+<b>ServiceDemo</b> is a example of how to call Services, both IntentService and a Service.  plus an example of the download service too, which fails in api 30.

 <b>ServiceDemoIPC</b> is an very simple example of how to use the binder pieces so an activity/fragment can call into the service.